-If the test is positive (any discoloration appears in the test area of the pad) during a test, it is likely that you have blood in the stool above the level for a normal healthy individual.
+If the test is positive (any blue-green color appears in the test area of the pad) during a test, you likely have blood in the stool above the level for a normal healthy individual.
 Do not dismiss the findings even though there occasionally can be false positives with the test.
 Immediately contact your physician for follow-up and further screening (such as colonoscopy) and testing.
 Strongly consider seeking an appointment with a gastroenterologist, (a specialist in digestive health matters).

 DISCLAIMER: The information provided here is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 The information provided here is for educational purposes only.
 In no way should it be considered as offering medical advice.
 Biomerica, Inc. assumes no responsibility for how this material is used.
 Please check with a physician (such as a gastroenterologist) if you suspect you are ill.